ojowinter/test/README.md

 + The mathematical expressions are calculated at the translation stage.
 (ToDo)

 + The lines numbers in the unminified generated JavaScript match up with the lines numbers in the original source file.
-(ToDo)

 + Generate minimized JavaScript.
 (ToDo)